 - MSE 499 Independent Study

 *Note regarding Senior Design: The department will be very strict on the pre-requisites for MSE 488A.
-The department will not allow any student into MSE 488A if the he/she has not completed the pre-requisites as written in the catalog starting Fall 2014.
+The department will not allow any student into MSE 488A if the student has not completed the pre-requisites as written in the catalog starting Fall 2014.